CamiBregalda/Projeto02_C/Readme.md

-Projeto simples utilizando, respectivamente, as estruturas de repetição e condição:
+Projeto simples utilizando, respectivamente, as estruturas de repetição/condição:
 - do while
 - for
 - while